Pamela A. Palmer

 Pamela A. Palmer litigates complex commercial disputes with an emphasis on insurance coverage and transportation law.

-With a roster of clients that includes insurance companies, vessel owners, brokers, trucking companies and logistics providers, Pam provides representation throughout the litigation life-cycle including a specific focus on appellate matters.
-In the scope of her insurance practice, Pam advises and represents insurers on the full spectrum of first- and third-party claims including environmental, marine, inland marine, general liability, transportation, aviation, sex abuse as well as suspicious claims involving theft, arson, smoke losses and vessel sinkings.
-She has worked on coverage matters involving environmental sites around the world with billions of dollars of alleged response costs at issue and has represented insurers in coverage matters involving religious organizations, film studios, trucking industry losses and product liability.
+With a roster of clients that includes insurance companies, vessel owners, brokers, trucking companies, and logistics providers, Pam provides representation throughout the litigation life-cycle including a specific focus on appellate matters.
+In the scope of her insurance practice, Pam advises and represents insurers on the full spectrum of first- and third-party claims including environmental, marine, inland marine, general liability, transportation, aviation, and sex abuse, as well as suspicious claims involving theft, arson, smoke losses, and vessel sinkings.
+She has worked on coverage matters involving environmental sites around the world with billions of dollars of alleged response costs at issue and has represented insurers in coverage matters involving religious organizations, film studios, trucking industry losses, and product liability.

 Pam is a Proctor in Admiralty of the Maritime Law Association of the United States and a Fellow of the American Bar Foundation.
 She is past Chair of the American Bar Association’s TIPS Admiralty & Maritime Law Committee and the past Editor in Chief of the ABA TIPS Law Journal.
 As a frequent speaker and author on transportation and insurance related issues, Pam is often sought after to moderate and present.
 Her recent presentations include the impact of COVID-19 on the transportation industry for the Transportation Lawyers Association and best practices for emergency response to maritime, aviation and trucking casualties for the American Bar Association.

 Pam graduated cum laude from Gonzaga University School of Law where she was an Associate Editor of the Gonzaga Law Review, member of the National Moot Court team, member of the Linden Cup Moot Court First Place Team and received the CALI award for legal research and writing.